 Nobody knows except when the government hands out all Singapore reserves.

-But generally, when the supply is cut, or economic becomes better, you will see the COE price increase.
+But generally, when the supply is cut, or the economy becomes better, you will see the COE price increase.

 When will COE price decrease?